Outis09/climate-data-pipeline/README.md

 ## Security

+Security controls differ between the local Docker and GCP deployments.

+### Docker Deployment

+The Docker deployment is designed for use on a trusted local machine.

+- **Secrets**: Credentials and configuration are stored in a local .env file, which is excluded from version control. .env.example contains only placeholders.
+- **Generated secrets**: Airflow Fernet and JWT secrets are generated during setup rather than shared across installations.
+- **Database access**: PostgreSQL is bound to 127.0.0.1, preventing access from external network interfaces while remaining accessible to local tools such as pgAdmin.
+- **Internal networking**: Airflow, PostgreSQL, Prometheus, Grafana, StatsD, and other services communicate through the internal Docker network.
+Only services requiring user access expose host ports.
+- **Credentials**: Database and Airflow credentials are supplied through environment variables/Airflow connections rather than hard-coded in DAGs or application code.
+External APIs: Open-Meteo and NASA POWER are accessed over HTTPS and currently require no API credentials.
+- **Monitoring**: Grafana, Prometheus, Airflow, and pgAdmin are intended for local access and should not be exposed publicly without additional authentication and network controls.

+Users are responsible for securing their host machine, Docker installation, .env file, persisted volumes, and locally exposed interfaces.

+### GCP Deployment

+The GCP deployment uses managed Google Cloud security controls.

+- **IAM**: Cloud Composer, BigQuery, Cloud Storage, Cloud Build, Secret Manager, and Cloud Monitoring access is controlled through IAM using least-privilege permissions.
+- **Authentication**: Workloads use service accounts and Google Application Default Credentials instead of service-account keys stored in the repository.
+- **Secret management**: Sensitive values, including SMTP and Airflow connection credentials, are stored in Secret Manager rather than DAGs or deployment scripts.
+- **Data access**: BigQuery datasets and Cloud Storage resources are protected using IAM and are not intended for public access.
+- **CI/CD**: Cloud Build uses its service identity to test and deploy changes, avoiding long-lived cloud credentials in the repository.
+- **Infrastructure**: GCP resources are provisioned through Terraform, making infrastructure and security-related changes reproducible and reviewable.
+Terraform state should be treated as sensitive.
+- **Logging and monitoring**: Logs and custom metrics contain operational information only; secrets and connection strings should never be emitted.

+The pipeline currently processes public climate and environmental data rather than personally identifiable information.
+Additional access, encryption, retention, and governance controls should be considered if private or sensitive data sources are introduced.

+> [!IMPORTANT]
+> Secrets, passwords, API credentials, Fernet keys, JWT secrets, and service-account keys must never be committed to the repository.

 ## Known Limitations
 - Non-commercial API quotas constrain the speed of large historical backfills.
 - Historical availability differs between datasets and variables.